-IIT’s Social and Economic Development Policy program is designed for global thinkers and future change-makers – the ones who want to make the world a better place.
-Whether your policy passion area is local politics, poverty reduction, international relations, or something else entirely, IIT’s degree will prepare you to make an impact.
+Illinois Tech’s social and economic development policy program is designed for global thinkers and future change-makers—the ones who want to make the world a better place.
+Whether your policy passion area is local politics, poverty reduction, international relations, or something else entirely, Illinois Tech’s degree will prepare you to make an impact.

-A degree in Social and Economic Development Policy at IIT will help you hone your knowledge of how globalization is impacting your local community and vice versa.
+A degree in social and economic development policy at Illinois Tech will help you hone your knowledge of how globalization is impacting your local community and vice versa.
 It will equip you with the skills you need to work on the front lines of public policy development, opening doors to careers that are actively engaged with the social, economic and environmental policy issues that are as fundamental today as they will be decades into the future.
 You will also focus on the role technology plays in alleviating poverty, as well as how technology shapes economic competitiveness.

-IIT’s focus on technology and innovation is another benefit for our Policy students.
+Illinois Tech’s focus on technology and innovation is another benefit for our Policy students.
 Here, you’ll have access to engineers and scientists – professionals with prevalent roles in the development field.
-At IIT, you will have unique opportunities for interdisciplinary teamwork.
+At Illinois Tech, you will have unique opportunities for interdisciplinary teamwork.

 Program at a glance

-In this program, you will choose a specialization – Emerging Economies or Advanced Economies – and you’ll study the ways globalization is shaping markets, societies, and political power.
-A minor in Applied Economics is required in this program as well.
+In this program, you will choose a specialization—international development or urban and regional development—and you’ll study the ways globalization is shaping markets, societies, and political power.
+A minor in applied economics is required in this program as well.

 General Education (36 hours)